Shore Line Trolley Museum

 The Shore Line Trolley Museum is a trolley museum located in East Haven, Connecticut.
 Incorporated in 1945, it is the oldest continuously operating trolley museum in the United States.
 The museum includes exhibits on trolley history in the visitors' center and offers rides on restored trolleys along its 1.5 mi track as the Branford Electric Railway.
-In addition to trolleys, the museum also operates a small number of both trolleybuses and conventional buses.
+In addition to trolleys, the museum also operates restored subway cars, a small number of both trolleybuses and conventional buses.

 The museum encompasses the Branford Electric Railway Historic District, which was added to the U.S. National Register of Historic Places in 1983.

 History

 The museum was incorporated in August 1945 as the Branford Electric Railway Association (BERA), a non-profit historical and educational institution.
 The Connecticut Company (or ConnCo), which operated most of the streetcar lines in the state of Connecticut, had been making plans since the early 1930s to abandon its "F" route, cutting it back in stages from its long-time terminus of Stony Creek until by April 1946 it ended in front of the post office in Short Beach, its original terminus when the line was opened for service on 31 July 1900.
 The last revenue car to operate under ConnCo auspices left Short Beach shortly after midnight on March 8, 1947, at which time BERA took possession of the remaining 1.5 mi portion of the line on private right-of-way between East Haven and Short Beach.
 Over the following year the museum moved virtually its entire collection at the time, including a number of just-retired ConnCo streetcars, onto its property via the existing and still-electrified track connection with Connecticut Company.

 After ConnCo severed the track connection in 1948, BERA was on its own.
 The 1.5 mi line started out as double track but one of the tracks was torn up and sold for scrap to raise money.
 Eventually 20-year bonds were issued by the museum and its fortunes improved.
 In 1957 a new visitor's center, named for traction pioneer Frank Julian Sprague and known as Sprague Station, was built out of brick at the East Haven end of the line with help from funds donated by his widow.

 Over the intervening years, BERA's collection has grown to become the third largest collection of electric railway equipment in North America, with a focus on equipment from Connecticut and New York City.
 It operates a variety of streetcars, rapid transit cars and work cars throughout the year.
 BERA currently does business as the Shore Line Trolley Museum which is run almost entirely by volunteers.
 Antique equipment is repaired and restored at the museum.